-Mr. David Woodburn, a trustee, is a partner in AKO Capital LLP which is the investment manager of the AKO funds in which assets from the Foundation are invested.
+David Woodburn, a trustee, is a partner in AKO Capital LLP which is the investment manager of the AKO funds in which assets from the Foundation are invested.
 The investment by the Foundation is in the Management Shares of these AKO funds and these shares are non-fee paying.
 Therefore, AKO Capital LLP receives no benefit from these investments by the Foundation.

-On 1 March 2021 DSHN Philanthropy LLP, a limited liability partnership in which David Woodburn is a partner, donated EUR Management Shares in AKO Global Fund Limited of a value of £27,185,000 (2020; £13,871,000) to the Foundation.
-On 1 December 2020 DSHN Philanthropy LLP donated an interest in AKO Capital LLP to the Foundation such that AKO Capital LLP became an associated undertaking.
+On 1 March 2021 DSHN Philanthropy LLP, a limited liability partnership in which David Woodburn is a partner, donated EUR Management Shares in AKO Global Fund Limited of a value £27,185,000 to the Foundation.

-During 2021 AKO Capital Management Limited, a company which is part of the AKO Capital group, made donations of $\pounds7,000$ (2020; $\pounds5,000$) to the Foundation.
+During 2022 AKO Capital Management Limited, a company which is part of the AKO Capital group, made donations of £4,000 (2021; £7,000) to the Foundation.